 \begin{lemma}[Gelfond] For any finite set of polynomials $P_{1},\ldots,P_{k}$ of heights $H_{P_{i}}$ for $1\leq i\leq k$, whose product has degree at most $n$, we have

 where the implied constants depend on $n$ only.

 \end{lemma}

-The implied factor $c(n)$ in Lemma~\ref{gelfondl} causes inconvenient technical difficulties in view of our application to very general classes of approximation functions.
-Indeed, if we could assume $H_{PQ}\geq H_{P}H_{Q}$, the proof of Theorem~\ref{thm4} below would considerably simplify and we could drop the conditions \eqref{gleichung}, \eqref{gl22} respectively in its two claims.
+The implied factor $c(n)$ in Lemma~\ref{gelfondl} causes inconvenient technical difficulties in view of our application to very general classes of approximating functions.
+Indeed, if we could assume $H_{PQ}\geq H_{P}H_{Q}$, the proof of Theorem~\ref{thm4} below would considerably simplify and we could drop the conditions \eqref{gleichung} and \eqref{gl22} respectively in its two claims.

 \begin{proof}[Proof of Theorem~\ref{thm4}] Fix $x\in \R$ not algebraic of degree $n$ or less.
 By assumption the set